Technical Diploma│1 Year│35 Credits│Beaver Dam, Fond du Lac, West Bend│Eligible for Financial Aid

 The cost of your degree depends on a number of factors such as total credits required, textbooks and the financial aid you receive.
 Some programs have additional costs such as uniforms, technology and equipment.

 Students must purchase the required scrubs for this program.
-Approximate cost is $66.
+The approximate cost is $66.

 Slide the green circle to adjust credits and cost estimate